mdaffin/disconnected.systems/_drafts/raspberry-pi-archlinuxarm-setup.md

 ---

 I generally work with headless Raspberry Pis either by running them as lightweight servers or embedding them into projects.
-But having to plug them into a monitor keyboard and mouse to set them up is annoying and often impossible if I am not at home.
+It is very anoying having to plug them into a monitor keyboard and mouse to set them up and quite often impossible if not at home.

-I use to get around this by using a serial cable to configure them after flashing the image to the sd-card.
-Recently I discovered [how to chroot into a Raspberry Pi](http://raspberrypi.stackexchange.com/questions/855/is-it-possible-to-update-upgrade-and-install-software-before-flashing-an-image) image using `qemu` and `binfmt-support`.
-In this post I will take this one step further and looking at setting up a Raspberry Pi sdcard/image before you boot the Pi.
+I use to get around this by using a serial cable to configure them after flashing the image to the sd-card but that has its own disadvantages.
+Recently I discovered [how to chroot into a Raspberry Pi](http://raspberrypi.stackexchange.com/questions/855/is-it-possible-to-update-upgrade-and-install-software-before-flashing-an-image) image using `qemu` and `binfmt-support` making it possible to setup a pi before you boot it.
+In this post I will take this one step further and look at what it takes to setup a raspberry pi image/sd-card and customise it before you even have to plug it into a pi.

 <!--more-->